- Voggle is a word game where you find words to clear tiles. A new puzzle is available every day.

-Voggle's official word list contains more than 220,000 English words.
+- Voggle's official word list contains more than 220,000 English words.
 It's compiled from multiple sources and covers most words that a competitive Scrabble tournament allows.
-It also includes widely accepted new words such as COVID and SATOSHI (the smallest denomination of bitcoin).
+It includes both British and American spellings, as well as some new words such as COVID and SATOSHI (the smallest denomination of bitcoin).

-Voggle is pro-inclusiveness and anti-censorship; therefore, it allows profane, vulgar, or derogatory words.
+- Voggle allows profane, vulgar, or derogatory words.
 Avoid playing those words if you find them offensive.

 - Do not play Voggle in an incognito window which will not keep your history data when it's closed.